fidelsurtida/snake/README.md

   - Fixed Last moments image capture.
 And bug fix on transparent speedup floater.
 - May 7, 2024
   - Fixed bug on snake grow which the tail appears disconnected on certain turns.
+  - Fixed bug on turn covers to include wall bounds image.

 <br>
 <b>This project is currently under development.</b>